garden-io/garden/docs/other-plugins/container.md

   publishId: my-repo/my-image:v1.2.3   # <- if you omit the tag here, the Garden action version will be used by default
 ```

-By default, we use the tag specified in the `container` action's `spec.publishId` field, if any.
-If none is set there,
+By default, we use the tag specified in the `container` action's `spec.publishId` field.
+If none is set,
 we default to the Garden `Build` action version.

 You can also set the `--tag` option on the `garden publish` command to override the tag used for images.
 You can both